networktocode/jdiff/docs/usage.md

 Check type `exact_match` is concerned with the value of the elements within the data structure.
 The key-value pairs should match between the reference and comparison data.
 A diff is generated between the two data sets and tested to see whether all the keys and values match.

-As some outputs might be too verbose or include fields that constantly change (e.g., interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a key's exclusion list.
+As some outputs might be too verbose or include fields that constantly change (e.g., interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a list of excluded keys.

 Examples: